-The Compliance Department of the Legal Division leads compliance-related initiatives on a global group basis under the direction and supervision of the Chief Compliance Officer (CCO) and in collaboration with Compliance Supervising Officers appointed in each of Mitsui's units and offices in Japan and overseas.
-In the fiscal year ended March 2021, Compliance Administrators were appointed at each business unit to aid in the fulfillment of duties by Compliance Supervising Officers.
+The Compliance Department of the Legal Division leads compliance-related initiatives on a global group basis under the direction and supervision of Chief Compliance Officer (CCO) and in collaboration with Compliance Supervising Officers appointed in each of Mitsui's units and offices in Japan and overseas.
+At Mitsui, Compliance Administrators are appointed at each business unit to aid in the fulfillment of duties by Compliance Supervising Officers.
 At a working level, Compliance Administrators also accelerate activities to raise awareness of integrity and compliance within a business unit, as well as activities to develop and reinforce compliance frameworks at each affiliated company supervised by said business unit.

 The Compliance Committee was established as a forum for discussing topics relating to compliance.
-As the development of a compliance framework is becoming ever more important, we added two business unit COOs as committee members to facilitate discussions that reflect the situation on business frontlines, resulting in active discussions.
+With two business unit COOs as committee members, the committee has been actively engaged in discussions, reflecting the situation on business frontlines.
 With an Audit & Supervisory Board Member and an external attorney as an observer, the Compliance Committee discusses action plans for improving our compliance framework based on various compliance-related matters that have been reported.
 Minutes of committee meetings are released on the company intranet.

-The Board of Directors provides an oversight function, supervising the operation of the compliance framework and other related matters on a global group basis, and, in principle, the CCO reports to the Board of Directors twice a year regarding the framework's operational status, as well as the results of discussions at Compliance Committee meetings.
+The Board of Directors provides an oversight function, supervising the operation of the compliance framework and other related matters on a global group basis, and, in principle, CCO reports to the Board of Directors twice a year regarding the framework's operational status, as well as the results of discussions at Compliance Committee meetings.
 The Board of Directors actively discusses key measures to be taken going forward.
 When formulating the Mitsui & Co.
 Group Conduct Guidelines-With Integrity-, external directors and Audit & Supervisory Board members made specific suggestions and comments in relation to the content of the guidelines and awareness-raising activities, and those suggestions and comments have been reflected in the guidelines.